 Our analysis employs several data sources that we can link through unique identifiers for each individual.
 The data on parental leave comes from social security registers that contain complete records for all individuals for the period 1992-2006.
-The data set contains information on the date an individual was awarded leave, the number of days of paid leave, and the level of benefits received.
 We link this data with administrative registers provided by Statistics Norway, using a rich longitudinal database that covers every resident from 1967 to 2006.
-For each year, it contains individual demographic information (including gender, date of birth, and marital status), socio-economic data (including years of education and earnings), and exact geographical identifiers (including street address and zip code).
-The data contains unique identifiers that allow us match spouses and parents to their children.
+For each year, it contains individual demographic information (including gender, date of birth, and marital status), socio-economic data (including years of education and earnings), and exact geographical identifiers (including street address).
+The data contains unique identifiers that allow us to match spouses and parents to their children.
 Lastly, we merge these data sets with linked employer-employee data that contains complete records of all firms and workers for the period 1992 to 2006.
 A number of firm specific variables are available, such as firm size and industry.
-The coverage and reliability of Norwegian registry data are considered to be exceptional, as illustrated by the fact that they received the highest rating in a data quality assessment conducted by
+The coverage and reliability of Norwegian registry data are considered to be exceptional (Atkinson et al. 1995).